TanawatTH/previous-nftzomboys/README.md

 # Zomboys NFT

-Zomboys is a collection of 10,000 unique zombie-themed characters living on the Arbitrum blockchain.
-Each Zomboys is procedurally generated with distinct traits including decaying skin, glowing eyes, and accessories, making them one-of-a-kind digital companions in the undead world.
+An old project consisting of a collection of zombie-themed characters.
+Each Zomboys is procedurally generated.

 ## Features